 Index to Peak Lists on the Andes Website

-Within the separate peak lists detailed below we have listed every major summit over 5000m in the Andes, a total of some 800+ mountains.
-There are also links thru to many information pages with brief details and a photo of over 230 of the mountains of the Andes.
-However if you want to get full details on how to go about climbing these peaks we're afraid you'll have to spend some money and buy our guidebook! most recently updated in 2015.
+Within the separate peak lists detailed below we have listed every major summit over 5000m in the Andes, a total of nearly 1000 mountains.
+There are also links thru to many information pages with brief details and a photo of over 250 of the mountains of the Andes.
+However if you want to get full details on how to go about climbing these peaks we're afraid you'll have to spend some money and buy our guidebook! most recently updated in 2020.
 It does contain over 350 pages of information and gives descriptions of how to climb over 300 peaks.

 - We now have a list of peaks on this website in alphabetical order

 - The 6000m peaks of the Andes The definitive list of the 6000m peaks in the Andes which was published in 'The Andes' by John Biggar - text only but with links to further information files and photos of the one hundred 6000m peaks.

 - For 6000m peaks with between 200m and 400m prominence see our Subsidiary 6000m peaks page.

 - 5000m peaks page 1 has peaks from 5780m to 5999m, numbers 101 to 200

 - 5000m peaks page 2 has peaks from 5630m to 5780m, numbers 201-300

 - 5000m peaks page 3 has peaks from 5500m to 5630m, numbers 301-395